 When you live the unfortunate experience of looking into a terminally ill loved one’s eyes and all they wish for is more time, you will realize the importance.
 This will happen at least once in most of our lifetime.

 It makes looking at the clock praying for time to fly by at a dead-end job or lackluster existence cringe-worthy.
 Avoid experiencing the regret of excessive wasted time in life at all costs.

 168 Hours In A Week Is Enough Time

 Are you making the best use of your 168 hours in a week?
 I suggest you begin to painstakingly document that time.
-When we say we don’t have time for fun, to enjoy life, do something important or live a life of contribution, that is false.
+When we say we don’t have time for fun, to enjoy life, to do something important, or live a life of contribution, that is false.

 There is plenty of time for the important things in life.
 These things are what makes life enjoyable and worth living.